CIT 101 form requirements in St.Kitts

 Table of Contents

-Starting from August 26th, 2020, all international business companies (IBCs) registered under Nevis Business Corporation Ordinance, 2017 (NBCO) and limited liability companies (LLCs) under Nevis Limited Liability Company Ordinance, 2017 are obliged to file STR for the first time and every year thereafter.
+Starting from August 26th, 2020, all international business companies (IBCs) registered under Nevis Business Corporation Ordinance, 2017 (NBCO) and limited liability companies (LLCs) under Nevis Limited Liability Company Ordinance, 2017 are obliged to file simplified tax return for the first time and every year thereafter.

 The next question might be what is in the form if my company is exempted from all taxes in SKN.
 By popping up these kinds of questions, you could miss some recent important updates in tax regimes of the Federation.

-In March 2020, the Federation informed their commitment to make a change in the SKN Income Tax Act (ITA) to clarify the definition of tax residency by means of the place of central management and control or permanent of establishment.
-The commitment was then brought into reality with the passing of the Income Tax (Amendment) Act, 2021 in this March.
+Following these amendments, a pressing question arose regarding how the tax status of an IBC would be determined moving forward.
+In March 2020, the Federation committed to amending the St.Kitts and Nevis Income Tax Act to clarify the definition of tax residency based on the location of central management and control or permanent establishment.
+This commitment was realized with the passage of the Income Tax (Amendment) Act, 2021, in March of this year.

 Tax residency and consequent tax treatment

-• The qualification and relevancy of all participants in managing company’s affairs
+• The qualifications and relevance of participants in managing the company’s affairs

 CIT 101 form – new filing requirement

-CIT 101 or Simplified tax return is the lightened version of corporate income tax return, in which a corporation has to declare where his company resides for tax purpose.
+The CIT 101, or simplified tax return (STR), is a streamlined version of the corporate income tax return, requiring corporations to declare their tax residency.

-All IBCs and LLCs irrespective of their tax residency status must complete and file the STR form to the IRD.
+All IBCs and LLCs, regardless of their tax residency status, must complete and submit the STR form to the Inland Revenue Department (IRD).

 a part of STR Form - new filing requirement